GochoMugo/emptydir/README.md

+﻿
-﻿# emptydir #
+# emptydir

-You now get to delete files recursively while preserving the directories.
+You now get to delete files recursively while preserving the directories from [NodeJs][nodejs].

 ## installation ##